phani-rajbn/Nichi-In/Project Info.md

 Do integration Testing on the First User case. <br/>

 #8th May 2020
-For Login Page, use the OAuth authentication(Facebook, Google or Twitter)
+For Login Page, use the OAuth authentication(Facebook, Google or Twitter)<br/>
+UI Development should continue.<br/>
+Ajay will interact with me related to error by evening!!<br/>